 Contact: Jennifer Powers

-What: The Love146 Task Force is a group of volunteers who are committed to becoming educated on the issue of human trafficking, raising awareness for Love146 and the Abolition Movement, becoming activists for local and international efforts to end trafficking, and annually raising funding for the work of Love146.
+What: The Love146 Volunteer Team is a group of volunteers who are committed to becoming educated on the issue of human trafficking, raising awareness for Love146 and the Abolition Movement, becoming activists for local and international efforts to end trafficking, and annually raising funding for the work of Love146.

 Contact: Justin Neal